Daxxn/PartsHoleAPI/README.md

 # PartsHoleAPI

-An API for managing all communication between the [Client](https://github.com/Daxxn/PartsHoleClient) and the database.
+The API for managing all communication between the [Client](https://github.com/Daxxn/PartsHoleClient) and the database.

 # Overview